entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The descending process of the postparietal is located on the posteroventral surface of the postparietal articulating with the oticoccipital part of the neurocranium."
+> - Clement *et al.* (2024): "The descending process of the postparietal is located on the posteroventral surface of the postparietal articulating with the oticoccipital part of the neurocranium."

 > - The coding of *Qujingodus* is 0.